 Net Metering.
 Notably, the only portion of the Act the Legislature left intact when it passed H.B.
 2001 was W. Va.
 Code § 24-2F-8, which authorizes net metering for Customer-generators.
 See also H.B.
 2201 (2015 Reg.) (amending and reenacting net metering provisions of W. Va.
 Code § 24-2F-8).
-The legislative rule establishing procedures for net metering arrangements and the interconnection of eligible electric generating facilities was adopted by the WVPSC, pursuant to the Act, on June 30, 2010.(the "Net Metering Rule").
+The legislative rule establishing procedures for net metering arrangements and the interconnection of eligible electric generating facilities was adopted by the WVPSC, pursuant to the Act, on June 30, 2010 (the "Net Metering Rule").
 Among other things, the Net Metering Rule limits the maximum nameplate capacity that may be contributed by residential Customer-generators, commercial Customer-generators, and industrial Customer-generators to 25 kilowatts, 500 kilowatts and 2 megawatts, respectively.
-Significantly, the rule defines West Virginia municipally-owned electric facilities, rural electric cooperatives, and utilities serving less than 30,000 residential customers as "electric utilities," thereby requiring that they must offer net metering to Customer-generators.
-However, such entities are not obligated to offer net metering to Customer-generators with nameplate capacity exceeding 50 kilowatts.
+Significantly, the rule defines West Virginia municipally-owned electric facilities, rural electric cooperatives, and utilities serving less than 30,000 residential customers as "electric utilities," thereby requiring that they must offer net metering to Customer-generators with nameplate capacity exceeding 50 kilowatts.
 In reauthorizing net metering with the passage of H.B.
-2201 (2015 Reg.), the Legislature directed the WVPSC to promulgate a new netmetering rule and conduct a general investigation for the purposes of developing that rule.
-To date, no new rule has been promulgated, and the WVPSC's general investigation has remained open and unchanged since May, 2015.
+2201 (2015 Reg.), the Legislature directed the WVPSC to promulgate a new net-metering rule and conduct a general investigation for the purposes of developing that rule.